patrickhener/goshs/README.md

   -c,  --cli          Enable cli (only with auth and tls)     (default: false)

 TLS options:
   -s,  --ssl           Use TLS
   -ss, --self-signed   Use a self-signed certificate -sk, --server-key    Path to server key
   -sc, --server-cert   Path to server certificate
+  -sl,  --lets-encrypt Use Let's Encrypt as certification service -sld, --le-domains   Domain(s) to request from Let's Encrypt		(comma separated list) -sle, --le-email     Email to use with Let's Encrypt -slh, --le-http      Port to use for Let's Encrypt HTTP Challenge	(default: 80) -slt, --le-tls       Port to use for Let's Encrypt TLS ALPN Challenge (default: 443)

 Authentication options:
   -b, --basic-auth    Use basic authentication (user:pass - user can be empty)